Central OH-Alternative Investment to Stock Market-Real Estate

 This type of investment is secured by the property itself and the 30% of equity created by rehabbing and improving the property from the distressed state.
 Central OH Real Estate Investment LLC buys unwanted properties and also distressed real estate.
 The property is then rehabbed to the after repair market value of other properties in the area.
 CORI LLC then creates a performing note and sells a partial note in order to recapture the acquisition and rehab costs invested in the property.

 The investing ideas that make up CORI’s business model are simple.
-We follow the rule of all in at 70% of after repair value for the area, on all buy, rehab, and sell Central OH-alternative investment to stock market.
+We follow the rule of all in at 70% of after repair value for the area.
+On all of the Central OH-alternative investment to stock market we buy, rehab, and sell .
 Our buy, rehab and hold model, is based on an all in value, of 80% of after repair value for the area.
 These deep discounts and high equity in all of CORI’s Central OH alternative investment to stock market, is what gives the passive investor security over any investment in a hard asset.

 Central Ohio has one of the country’s top 10 housing markets according to a study done by Evan Weese Staff reporter from Columbus Business First.
 The study covered the analysis of 400 metropolitan areas.
 The report considers price appreciation, along with changes in employment, demographics and mortgage markets to forecast potential housing downturns before they happen.